DavideSirico/car_scanner/README.md

 For the energy to power up the raspberry I recommend to get it directly from the battery like this:
 TODO PHOTO
 To make sure you don't set the car on fire I used a fuse on the positive sign.
+Next I connected the battery to the DC converter from 12/24V to 5V 3A.
+With this and a

 ## Installation
 ### update and install the required packages